Dorman Products, Inc. (NASDAQ:DORM) Shares Sold by Natixis Advisors L.P.

-Natixis Advisors L.P. reduced its stake in shares of Dorman Products, Inc. (NASDAQ:DORM) by 2.4% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+Natixis Advisors L.P. cut its holdings in Dorman Products, Inc. (NASDAQ:DORM) by 2.4% during the second quarter, according to its most recent Form 13F filing with the SEC.
 The fund owned 25,098 shares of the auto parts company’s stock after selling 623 shares during the period.
-Natixis Advisors L.P. owned 0.08% of Dorman Products worth $2,602,000 as of its most recent SEC filing.
+Natixis Advisors L.P. owned 0.08% of Dorman Products worth $2,602,000 at the end of the most recent reporting period.

-Separately, Zacks Investment Research upgraded Dorman Products from a “hold” rating to a “buy” rating and set a $106.00 price objective on the stock in a report on Friday, October 1st.
+Separately, Zacks Investment Research raised Dorman Products from a “hold” rating to a “buy” rating and set a $106.00 target price on the stock in a research report on Friday, October 1st.

-Dorman Products (NASDAQ:DORM) last released its quarterly earnings data on Sunday, July 25th.
-The auto parts company reported $1.10 EPS for the quarter, beating analysts’ consensus estimates of $1.04 by $0.06.
-Dorman Products had a return on equity of 16.61% and a net margin of 11.21%.
-The firm had revenue of $310.64 million for the quarter, compared to analysts’ expectations of $286.42 million.
-As a group, equities analysts predict that Dorman Products, Inc. will post 4.62 earnings per share for the current year.

 Dorman Products, Inc engages in the supply of automotive replacement parts, fasteners, and service line products for the automotive aftermarket.
 Its products comprise of power-train, automotive body, chassis, and hardware.
 The company was founded by Steven L. Berman and Richard N. Berman in October 1978 and is headquartered in Colmar, PA.